g4ry5haw/BE-barbershop-booking/README.md

 ## Description

 The app was built as a group project during the final phase of the Northcoders Software Development bootcamp which ran from October-22 to January-23.
 The goal was to build a fully-functioning software product using at least 2 new technologies that hadn’t been taught on the Bootcamp.
-These were chosen as MongoDB for the back-end and React Native for the front-end
+These were chosen as MongoDB for the back-end and React Native for the front-end.

 The project was phased over 3 weeks: